COSEWIC Aboriginal Traditional Knowledge Subcommittee (ATKSC) Member Biographies

-Dan is currently the lead coordinator in charge of the Agriculture, Environment, Hydro, and Natural Resources Portfolios at the Manitoba Métis Federation-Home Office (MMF) in Winnipeg, Manitoba, supervising a multi-disciplinary provincial team of fourteen staff.
+Dan was also a manager for five years, in charge of the Agriculture, Environment, Hydro, and Natural Resources Portfolios at the Manitoba Métis Federation (MMF) supervising a multi-disciplinary province-wide team of fourteen staff.
 For the last 8 years, he has worked as an environmental scientist with the government.

 Dan is intimately knowledgeable in many other facets of Métis cultural heritage and traditional knowledge relating to water and land issues.
 In fact, his community recognizes this, and the Métis National Council and the MMF have appointed him to various provincial, national and international forums to represent the Métis Nation's interests on environmental and Aboriginal Traditional Knowledge issues.
-Dan was formerly a member of the Manitoba East- Side Planning Initiative's Round Table, and is a current member of Environment Canada's Mining Sector Sustainability Table, the Species at Risk Act’s COSEWIC ATK subcommittee, MNC National Research Strategy, MNC Environment Committee, MNC's CBD Canadian Delegate and MNC Post-Powley Multilateral Process and Mining Association of Canada's Towards Sustainable Mining (TSM) Community of Interest Panel.
+Dan was formerly a member of the Manitoba East- Side Planning Initiative's Round Table, Co-Chair of the Manitoba Floodway Authority Community Outreach Panel, Environment Canada's Mining Sector Sustainability Table, Co-Chair of COSEWIC's ATK subcommittee, MNC National Research Strategy, MNC Environment Committee, MNC's CBD Canadian Delegate, MNC Post-Powley Multilateral Process and Mining Association of Canada's Towards Sustainable Mining (TSM) Community of Interest Panel.

-Mr. Benoit lives, with his wife Kim and their daughter Katie, on the family farm in South-eastern Manitoba.
+Mr. Benoit lives with his wife Beth, their son Fred and daughter Katie, between Winnipeg and the family farm in South-eastern Manitoba.

 Sue was born and raised in Garden River First Nation with a family of 4 brothers and 4 sisters.
-Her father was the only parent in the family and frequently took the entire family into the bush for hunting, trapping and fishing excursions.
+Her father was the only parent in the family and frequently took the entire family into to the bush for hunting, trapping and fishing excursions.
 He instilled at a very young age the laws of the land and always promoted respect for everything.
 As a teenager, Sue lived with her Nokomis (grandmother figure) where she was taught traditional women skills.
-She currently resides with her three children in Garden River First Nation and more recently became a Nokomis herself.

 Sue has worked extensively with First Nation communities for the last twenty years in environmental related fields and has made numerous First Nation contacts.
 Sue has her Bachelors of Science degree with her major focusing on biology and a minor in chemistry and her Masters degree in Environment and Management.